 Colm Toibin, The Testament of Mary

 So what’s the magical word here?
 Oh, wait.
 It’s not a single word but two variations of a word.
 There are silence and silent.
-Even though it’s two different words, it still means the same thing and it’s used twice…it’s used twice in a single sentence.
+Even though it’s two different words, it still means the same thing and it’s used twice… It’s used twice in a single sentence.
 See what I did there?
-I repeated myself with “used twice” two times.
-This is an issue in writing that can happen without the writer even realizing.
+I repeated myself with “used twice.”
+This is an issue in writing that can happen without the writer even realizing it.
 That’s where the editor comes into play.

 I received both of these examples (and there are lots more) from https://thejohnfox.com/repetition-examples/

-Repetition is also used in different ways besides word repetition— there are content repetition and concept repetition.
+Repetition is also used in different ways besides word repetition.
+There are content repetition and conceptual repetition.
 Am I repeating myself too much?
 I think I am.

 Content Repetition is pretty similar to word repetition.
-Except, instead of repeating a word or words with a similar definition, a writer repeats aspects of a character, or plot, or any other important part of their story; that’s content being repeated.
+Except, instead of repeating a word or words with a similar definition, an author repeats aspects of a character, plot, or any other important part of their story; that’s content being repeated.

 This is a simple example.
 Imagine reading a story about a vampire.
 This story only has one vampire in it.
-Yet, for some reason, the writer repeatedly refers to this character/vampire as the blond vampire.
-If there’s only one vampire, couldn’t the writer just say vampire or use the vampire’s name or use some other description to describe said vampire?
-Of course, he or she could!
+Yet, for some reason, the author repeatedly refers to this character as the blond vampire.
+If there’s only one vampire, couldn’t the writer just say”vampire,” use the vampire’s name, or use some other description to describe said vampire?
+Vampire!
+Of course, they could!

 A different example might consist of an important goal the main character(s) hopes to achieve.
-In this instance, the writer repeats the fact the character needs to attain an important document which then must be translated and given to some other important character in the story.
-As the main character(s) goes on his or her journey, this important document is repeatedly brought up.
-In instances like this, it may come across as though the writer isn’t sure how to write properly/clearly so the reader understands.
+In this instance, the author repeats the fact the character needs to attain an important document which then must be translated and given to some other important character in the story.
+As the main character(s) goes on their journey, this important document is repeatedly brought up.
+In instances like this, it may come across as though the author isn’t sure how to write properly/clearly so the reader understands.
 Maybe they’re uncertain the reader will understand what the character’s goal in the story is, hence, they repeat this goal.
 Or the writer doesn’t even realize this mistake.
-Either way, it’s always a good thing to have outside/fresh eyes read over your script before moving onto the next step in the writing-to-publishing process.
+Either way, it’s always a good thing to have fresh eyes read over your script before moving on to the next step in the writing-to-publishing process.

 “You want me to carry this thing, Peter?”
 John asked, prodding the gun with a finger as if it might explode.
 “I don’t like guns.”